alex3493/greetings-react-ui/README.md

 5. Run `npm install`
 6. Run `npm run dev`
-7. Open the link displayed in terminal when `npm run dev` is running
+7. Open the link displayed in terminal when `npm run dev` is running (with API docker container running it will most likely point to http://localhost:3001, because port 3000 is occupied by Symfony Mercure)

 ### *** IMPORTANT *** API is configured to accept https requests and uses self-signed SSL certificate.
 **Do not forget** to visit https://symfony.test and accept browser security warning, otherwise all requests to API with fail.